nick-brett/Sprint-Challenge--JavaScript/README.md

 4: Explicit- Whenever the call method is used, 'this' is explicitly defined

 5. Why do we need super() in an extended class?
-We use super to invoke a method from the parent class.
+We use super to invoke a constructer function of the parent class.

 ## Project Set up